capstanlqc/omegat_package_templates/README.md

 # OmegaT project package templates

+This repository contains two project templates that can be used to create project package.

 ## Preconditions

 It is assumed that the user's OmegaT installation has been customized with the files available [here](https://github.com/capstanlqc/omegat_customization), as explained in our installation and customization guide ([Windows](https://slides.com/capstan/omegat-installation-and-customization-guide) or [Mac](https://slides.com/msoutopico/omegat-installation-and-customization-guide-mac/)).

-## Contents

-This repository contains two project templates that can be used to create project package.

 ## Language tasks